SEKOIA-IO/documentation/_shared_content/ECS parsing standariziation for EDR.md

     }
 ```

-In this example the fields `event.kind` , `event.type` and `event.category`  are correctly parsed respecively to 'alert', 'info' and 'category' because `metadata.eventType`is 'DetectionSummaryEvent'
+In this example the fields `event.kind` , `event.type` and `event.category`  are correctly parsed respectively to 'alert', 'info' and 'category' because `metadata.eventType`is 'DetectionSummaryEvent'

 The result after parsing is as follows :